JuanCarniglia/area3d_vis/README.md

 # area3d_vis
-3D Graph Visualization for Kibana 5!
+3D Graph Visualization for Kibana 5 and 6.0.0-alpha1!

-This is the first version of a 3D Graph Visualization plugin for Kibana 5.0.
+This is the first version of a 3D Graph Visualization plugin for Kibana 5.0 / 6.0.0-alpha1.

 The idea behind this visualization is to add a new interesting Graph feature, to the current Kibana series of charts and metrics, to show 3D data.